nurnazahah/sd-training/readme.md

 **Output**

+Output is fixed from 0 ns to 300 ns.
 When sel=0; the output is toggling and following input i0 which is 0.
 Whereas, when sel=1; the output is following i1 which is 1.

 ![day1labpart1](https://user-images.githubusercontent.com/118953917/205478290-20276c56-01f4-427e-a70d-2a2ad3acfdcc.JPG)